 Optimum Scenario: the case in which solutions achieve their maximum potential, fully replacing conventional technologies and practices within a limited, competitive market.

 The data derived from models was then inputted into sector-level integration models to generate final results for all solutions within an in global system.
-The results of these three scenarios are presented below.

 We would like to stay in touch with you.
 Please sign up for updates to discover ways you can participate in the work of Drawdown.